-You need to keep your pension fund informed of any change in your marital status by sending them the original certificate.
+You need to keep your pension fund informed of any change in your marital status by forwarding a copy of the certificate.
+This ensures that in the event of your death we have up to date details.

-You may also wish to update your nomination details, which are available to view and amend on Member Self Service.
+You may also wish to update your nomination details online.